theGuen/unbeatable-zig/README.md

  Since the samples were prechopped...
 Sample chopping is the next thing to implement

  Sample chopping is done...

  Now we handle left/right seperate.

-TODO:unpatch faust fx
+seperate buffers all over the place

+little wave-Display for those who don't like to chop by ear

+Added a little filemenu

+Started building a case for a raspberry pi3 and some arcade buttons If you are intrested have a look in the hardware folder)